extra-p/pycubexr/README.md

 For additional information about the Cube file format and related software, see the [pyCubexR report](./pyCubexR.pdf).

-For questions regarding pyCubexR please send a message to <extra-p@lists.parallel.informatik.tu-darmstadt.de>.
+For questions regarding pyCubexR please send a message to <extra-p-support@lists.parallel.informatik.tu-darmstadt.de>.

 ## Installation